Planning a platform migration

 You need to think carefully about how your service provider will register (and update) content on your behalf.

-- If your service provider will be using their own Crossref account details with us, do let us know in advance so we can give them permission to update your prefix on their account.
+- If your service provider will be using their own Crossref account credentials to register your content with us, do let us know in advance so we can give them permission to update your prefix using their credentials.
+We also may need to remove the account credentials for your old service provider.

-- If your new service provider will be using your account details, do you want to change the password to ensure your old service provider doesn’t accidentally update anything in future?
+- If your new service provider will be sharing your Crossref account credentials, we may need to update passwords so that your old service provider doesn’t accidentally continue to update your records.

 Updating the URLs for your existing DOIs